 John Cusack stars as a teen who repeatedly tries to commit suicide while trying to win back his ex-girlfriend with the help of an incredibly versatile French exchange student – and gets stalked by a paperboy who wants his $2 while barreling down a mountain on one ski — and yet there’s not one extra on the new Better Off Dead… Blu-ray that’s out today?
 WHAT?!

 It’s time to bring back EW Extras, a recurring column that allows us to right these kind of tragic wrongs (see also: Weekend at Bernie’s) and create the DVD extras that never were.

-“It’s so funny, I work at Paramount now, and so I saw a sign for it, and I was like, ‘Wait a minute,’” says BOD writer-director Savage Steve Holland, who directs Big Time Rush episodes and movies for Nickelodeon and has never been approached to record an extra for his 1985 feature directorial debut, which already has two bare editions on DVD.
+“It’s so funny, I work at Paramount now, and so I saw a sign for [the Blu-ray], and I was like, ‘Wait a minute,’” says BOD writer-director Savage Steve Holland, who directs Big Time Rush episodes and movies for Nickelodeon.
+He has never been approached to record an extra for his 1985 feature directorial debut, which already has two bare editions on DVD.
 “Throughout the years, I’ve never even known who’s had the rights to it.
 Every now and then, someone will pop up and say, ‘Do you know who has the rights to it, because we’re talking about maybe doing a remake of it,’ and I’m like, ‘Oh, please don’t do that.
 The stupidity of the moment is what’s key.
 It’s not a great story or anything, you know,’” Holland laughs.
 “It’s sort of like my baby that got taken away when I went to film prison.
 Nobody liked Better Off Dead… when it first came out, so they just took this movie away, and it’s been out there in the ether world, and it just shows up every now and then in a new box.”

 Let’s begin.
 Enjoy your EW Extras for Better Off Dead…